Great thrill for me to be here each and every day talking to you about things that matter most.

 You don't need any evidence.

-Oh, well, I didn't tell him that, but you know, he lies anyway, but I mean, you know, you if he was a machine, you'd think it'd be a lawsuit or something or heard about it, but you're right.
+But I mean, you know, if he was a machine, you'd think there'd be a lawsuit or something or heard about it.

 Let's just take his word verbatim.

-What would happen in that case is whoever manufactured the machine will get a private phone call from somebody representing Dingy Harry saying, Do you know what your machine did to me?
+What would happen in that case is whoever manufactured the machine will get a private phone call from somebody representing Dingy Harry saying, do you know what your machine did to me?

-And then if Harry Reid ever ran for re-election, the manufacturing company, the machine would be among the leading donors for his re-election.
+And then if Harry Reid ever ran for re-election, the manufacturing company, the machine, would be among the leading donors for his re-election.

 What?

-One in his in his bathroom.
+One machine, yeah, in his bathroom.

 Whatever the hell the story is.

-It's Phantom.
+It's phantom.

 And if the machine could do that, somebody would put the machine out of business.